What are Living Well courses?

 Finding inner peace 7 week course: In a busy world the opportunity for finding inner peace is challenging.
 This course is designed to support those seeking tranquillity and meaning in their journey through life.
 “Finding inner peace” will be led by members of the chaplaincy team and will explore spirituality using poetry, music, art and all of our 5 senses.
 It is designed to be suitable for all searching for answers, whether in faith or elsewhere

 Complementary Therapies: Appointments subject to availability.
 Complementary therapy sessions are offered alongside conventional treatments.
 They may support on the physical, emotional and spiritual level, so may help with: relaxation; improve mood; aid sleep; relieve tension and improve a sense of well-being.
-Sessions available to book may include: back massage; Indian head massage; hand massage; reflexology and Reiki.
+Sessions available to book may include: back massage; Indian head massage; hand massage; reflexology and Indian head massage.
 Appointments will be subject to availability.

 Our Living Well courses are co-ordinated and run by a wide range of hospice staff with support from trained volunteers.
 If appropriate you may be referred to other hospice services.
 Please contact the Gateway Team if you have any questions or to discuss the Living Well courses on 01905 63963.